 After World War I, in April 1917, the Park Committee was forced to cut costs.
 The decision was made that the animals that could not roam in large enclosures were “not to be replaced when they escaped from their cages”.
-The zookeeper at that time, Thomas Dewey, lived on Zoo grounds and his house is still there today.
+The zookeeper at that time, Thomas Dewey, lived on Zoo grounds.

 Like many zoos around the country during the early 1900’s, the Pine Grove Zoo did very few improvements and had no real plan for the future.
 In 1926 Milton Williams, one of the original Zoo donors, passed away.
 As a memorial to her husband, Mrs. Williams requested that a huge rock from their property be moved to the Park.
 The rock, weighing several tons, was pulled by teams of horses.
 As they moved closer to the Park the rock was too heavy for the horses to pull, so a gas-burning tractor was finally used to push the large rock the remainder of the way.
 This rock still rests among the Parks majestic White Pines with its plaque.